 Sirona Dry Comfort Panty Liners

 Sirona’s Dry Comfort Panty Liners are ultra-thin, super-duper soft and absorbent.
-They’re are made with breathable material with a no-wear feel and come in handy when it comes to keeping your intimate area fresh and itch-free.
+These Panty liners are made with breathable material with a no-wear feel and come in handy when it comes to keeping your intimate area fresh and itch-free.

 Sirona Refreshing Intimate Wash